 If you’re taking the MCAT, you must have all the required documentation on test day to ensure a hassle-free experience.
-One of the requirements is a valid ID, so test administrators can confirm you are indeed who you claim to be.
+One of the requirements is a valid ID, so you need to know, what counts as a valid MCAT ID.
+With the ID, the test administrators can confirm you are indeed who you claim to be.
 ID fraud is one of the primary methods individuals use to cheat on entrance exams every year.

 What Counts as a Valid MCAT ID?